inlets/inlets.dev/blog/_posts/2021-06-02-argocd-private-clusters.md

 date: 2021-06-02
 ---

-In this post, you'll learn how to apply GitOps on multiple private Kubernetes cluster with a single Argo CD installation.
+In this post, you'll learn how to deploy to multiple public and private Kubernetes clusters using Argo CD and GitOps.

 ## Continuous Deployment on Kubernetes with GitOps